davsav16/Management-Employee-Tracker/README.md

 # Employee Tracker Database

 ## User Story
 To be used by management to create and update employee roles, departments and roles in a company.
-If you would like to use this, please clone the code to your local device, navigate to the code and then install Node, Inquierer, and MySGL.
+If you would like to use this, please clone the code to your local device, navigate to the code and then install Node, Inquierer, and MySQL.

 ## Languages Used
 - Javascript